martinLARD/Pinn/README.md

 2. Configure the area from which you want to sample your points and the probability of sampling a point (between lines 108 and 153).

     Licence : Informations sur la licence du projet.

+## License

+Distributed under the terms of the BSD 3 license.